thomyphan/thomyphan.github.io/_research/emergence.md

 [2] [Multi-Agent Ecosystem Management](https://thomyphan.github.io/publication/2021-07-01-alife-ritz)
 [3] [Neural Artificial Chemistry Systems](https://thomyphan.github.io/publication/2023-07-01-alife-zorn)

-## Peer Incentivization
+## Emergent Cooperation

 <img src="https://thomyphan.github.io/images/research/peer_incentivization.png" title="Peer Incentivization" style="float:right; width:250pt;padding-left:10px;" alt="Peer Incentivization"/>

 As self-learning agents become more and more omnipresent in the real world, they will inevitably learn to interact with each other.
 In self-interested MAS, conflict and competition may arise due to opposing goals or shared resources.
-Naive RL approaches commonly fail to cooperate in such scenarios, leading to undesirable emergent results.
+Naive RL approaches commonly fail to cooperate in such scenarios, leading to undesirable emergent behavior.

 To incentivize cooperative behavior in self-interested MAS, we study *decentralized mechanisms*, where agents learn to reward or penalize each other.
 These mechanisms are based on market theory [1] or social behavior like acknowledgments [2].
 We also consider real-world aspects like defectors, locality of information, and noisy communication [2].